-Jaʿalī concludes by exploring the various scenarios that annulled one’s claims to preemption.
+al-Jaʿalī concludes by exploring the various scenarios that annulled one’s claims to preemption.
 Among the many such exceptions, one was of particular interest: neighboring property.
 Its treatment by al-Jaʿalī offers a fascinating, if brief, insight into the conflicting legal regimes operating in colonial Sudan.
 Though all four Sunni schools of law provide the right of preemption to owners of shared property, only the Ḥanafī tradition confers it on neighbors as well.
-According to the dominant view of that school, both owners and those that live adjacent to a shared property have recourse to preemption when a partner seeks to sell their share.
-Jaʿalī notes that although Mālik was doubtful of Abū Ḥanīfa’s (d.
+According to the dominant view of that school, both owners and those that live adjacent to a shared property have recourse to preemption when a partner seeks to sell their share. al-Jaʿalī notes that although Mālik was doubtful of Abū Ḥanīfa’s (d.
 767) expansion of preemptive rights, Sudan’s colonial courts had no such reservations.
 He alludes to the distance separating the country’s Sharīʿa laws from its existing traditions of fiqh, reflecting, “Today judges in Sudan rule according to the views of Abū Ḥanīfa [rather than Mālik] because they award al-shufʿa to neighbors.”

 He provides no further explanation, but the significance of his remark was clear.
-Despite the legal affiliation of an overwhelming majority of its Muslim subjects, the Anglo-Egyptian Sudan imposed a tradition of Islamic law unknown to the country’s history. he monopoly of the Mālikī – and to a lesser degree Shāfiʿī – school over the country’s Islamic legal heritage was so complete that finding mention of Ḥanafī jurisprudence in the country prior to the beginning of Turco-Egyptian rule in 1820 is nearly impossible.
+Despite the legal affiliation of an overwhelming majority of its Muslim subjects, the Anglo-Egyptian Sudan imposed a tradition of Islamic law unknown to the country’s history.
+The monopoly of the Mālikī – and to a lesser degree Shāfiʿī – school over the country’s Islamic legal heritage was so complete that finding mention of Ḥanafī jurisprudence in the country prior to the beginning of Turco-Egyptian rule in 1820 is nearly impossible.

-Jaʿalī’s observation of Sudan’s judges points to a related tension running throughout his text.
+al-Jaʿalī’s observation of Sudan’s judges points to a related tension running throughout his text.
 Though his Mālikī school was predominant in Sudan since at least the early seventeenth century, al-Jaʿalī never witnessed its enforcement by a government.
 Instead, he would be subjected to Ottoman, Egyptian, Mahdist, and finally British claims to the Sharīʿa until his death in 1960.
 Their application of various forms of Ḥanafī jurisprudence – as well as the Mahdi’s antipathy toward legal schools altogether – was not only alien, it forcibly separated the country’s living traditions of fiqh from the enforcement of Islamic law by a political authority.

-Jaʿalī’s admission that local judges awarded shufʿa to neighbors was evidence of that disconnect in action.
+al-Jaʿalī’s admission that local judges awarded shufʿa to neighbors was evidence of that disconnect in action.
 It laid bare the incongruities of the colonial Sharīʿa in Sudan, a narrowed revision of Islamic law elaborated by the state and at odds with the legal traditions of its subjects.
 The legacy of al-Jaʿalī’s own text is a prime example.
-He completed his commentary on a Mālikī classic, the product of decades of study under the foremost legal minds of Sudan, under a Condominium government that refused to acknowledge its existence in the country’s Islamic courts.
-Jaʿalī’s commitment to preserving those same precolonial traditions of Mālikī fiqh was no doubt a response to a lifetime of such marginalization.
+He completed his commentary on a Mālikī classic, the product of decades of study under the foremost legal minds of Sudan, under a Condominium government that refused to acknowledge its existence in the country’s Islamic courts. al-Jaʿalī’s commitment to preserving those same precolonial traditions of Mālikī fiqh was no doubt a response to a lifetime of such marginalization.